Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Introduction

-Advances in GNN-to-MLP distillation focus primarily on node classification with only a few works extending the idea to link prediction.
-For example, LLP~\citep{guo2023linkless} distills relational knowledge from standard GNNs to MLPs to achieve better effectiveness for link prediction.
+Advances in MLP distillation on graphs focus primarily on node classification with only a few works extending the idea to link prediction.
+For example, LLP~\citep{guo2023linkless} distills relational knowledge from standard GNNs to MLPs to handle link prediction.
 Yet, the link-level GNN-to-MLP distillation remains under-explored.
-Besides, existing GNN-to-MLP works rely majorly on standard GNNs as teachers.
+Besides, existing MLP distillation works rely majorly on standard GNNs as teachers.
 In reality, state-of-the-art link prediction models often go beyond standard GNNs.
 GNN4LP methods, or even classical heuristic methods (e.g., common neighbors)~\citep{kumar2020link,newman2001clustering,murase2019structural,zhou2009predicting}, were shown to outperform standard GNNs in many scenarios~\citep{heart}.
-This creates an intriguing question: \emph{How does the choice of teacher model influence the resulting MLP student’s performance?}
+This creates an intriguing question: \emph{How does the choice of teacher model influence the MLP student’s performance?}

 Moreover, although GNN-to-MLP distillation accelerates inference, it still requires training a GNN teacher, which is itself computationally expensive in large-scale applications.
 Fine-tuning hyper-parameters for GNNs further inflates this cost.
 Hence, there is a growing incentive to identify alternative teachers that can distill useful link-level information at lower training cost.